 A maximum of nine (9) hours of TECH 590 or 690 - Independent Study may be included on the plan of study.
-A minimum of 21 TECH or College of Technology Department prefixed courses (other than TECH 699) must be a part of the program.
+A minimum number of credit hours of TECH or College of Technology department prefixed courses (other than TECH 699) must be a part of the program as shown in table 4.1.
 Section 6.0 provides information about the requirements for independent study.

-4.1.2.
+4.3.2.
 Cognate Courses

 The Cognate consists of any coherent set of courses from outside the College of Technology that creates competence in a field rationally related to the candidate's career objective.
-A doctoral level graduate faculty member representing the Cognate must serve on the candidate's Ph.D. program committee.
+A doctoral level graduate faculty member representing the cognate must serve on the candidate's Ph.D. program committee.
 The intent of the cognate component in the College of Technology's Ph.D. program is to enable candidates to establish a support area of competence relevant to the candidate's career objective.
-Typically the cognate consists of 12 semester credit hours of coherent courses.
-The validity of the cognate is attested to by a doctoral level graduate faculty member who serves on the candidate's

-Ph.D. program committee.
+Typically a cognate consists of 9 to 12 semester credit hours of coherent courses.
+Thus a student may have multiple cognate areas.
+The validity of the cognate is attested to by a doctoral level graduate faculty member who serves on the candidate's Ph.D. program committee.
 Some possibilities for cognate areas include, but are not limited to, the following:

 - Science, Technology and Society

 - Business/Management

 - Engineering

 - Human Resource Development

 - Safety/Human Factors

 - Quality

 - Instructional Technology

 - Curriculum & Instruction

 - Higher Education Administration

 - Psychology

 - Computer Science

 - A language.
 Meeting (by testing or coursework) a foreign language department's requirements for reading proficiency in a language other than the student's native language or English will be considered the equivalent of a cognate.
 Students must meet overall program credit hour requirements.

 - International Studies

 - Art & Design

-4.1.3.
+4.3.3.
 Discovery Foundations Courses

 All Ph.D. graduates from the College of Technology's Ph.D. program are expected to not only be able to critically evaluate and utilize research, but also be able to design, conduct, and report appropriate research in the technology disciplines.
 To this end, students must demonstrate proficiency in research and experiment design, multivariate statistics, and various research methods.
-This minimum core will be supplemented by additional study relevant to the specific requirements of the candidate's proposed dissertation research project.
+The minimum core will be supplemented by additional study relevant to the specific requirements of the candidate's proposed dissertation research project.